How Safari Operators Train Their Guides

 The Importance of a Great Guide

 A safari guide can make or break your safari experience.
 They are your window into the African bush, and their knowledge, passion, and personality can have a huge impact on your trip.
 That is why reputable safari operators invest heavily in training and developing their guides.
 A great guide is not just an expert in wildlife; they are also a skilled driver, a charismatic host, and a dedicated conservationist.
-Our safari advisors can connect you with operators known for their exceptional guides.
+Our safari operators can connect you with operators known for their exceptional guides.

 The Rigorous Training Process